LukaKurnjek/plutus-pioneer-program-book/README.md

 Plutus - Learning a smart contract language

 The book in this branch covers the fourth iteration.
-It has the same structure as the lectures and contains code snippets and pictures of Plutus types that were presented in the lectures.
+It has the same structure as the lectures and contains following things that were presented in the lectures:
+- code snippets
+- pictures of Plutus types
+- terminal commands
+- pictures of DApps and other software